robruenes/mlearned/README.md

 This is a toy project to predict match-day performance for friends in Learned League.

+This repo currently includes a utility to scrape data from LearnedLeague (`scrape_learned_league.py`), and a script to predict the current match day's categories (`predict_categories.py`) by feeding the question text to Google's Gemini LLM and asking it to choose the correct category.

+Down the road, the prediction model will be included too.

 # Setup

 I'm running using Python 3.11.0 on Mac OS X with pyenv for environment management.